 Since alcohol withdrawal can cause serious symptoms like this, most experts agree that people need to at least talk to their doctors before they consider reducing or stopping their alcohol use and abuse.
 Some people may be able to go through the process on their own at home, with the help of their doctors.
 For example, a study in the New England Journal of Medicine found that 72 percent of people who obtained outpatient care for detox were able to complete the process, and they performed well at a six-month follow-up appointment.3 For some people, this is a viable option.
 However, there are some people who need to obtain around-the-clock medical supervision while they go through alcohol detox.
 For these people, inpatient programs are vital to long-term success.

 Inpatient Detox Services

-According to the Centers for Medicare and Medicaid Services, alcohol detox is usually accomplished within two to three days, although stays as long as five days aren’t unheard of.
-When the person enters the program, the staff performs a complete medical examination and asks the person questions such as:
+According to the Centers for Medicare and Medicaid Services, alcohol detox is usually accomplished within two to three days although stays as long as five days aren’t uncommon.4 When the person enters the program, the staff performs a complete medical examination and asks the person questions such as the following:

 - How much alcohol do you drink every day?

 - Have you been through detox before?